J-1 Scholar Arrival & Departure

 Scholars must apply for a program extension before their current DS-2019 expires if they will not be able to complete their program at UTSA by the end date on their DS-2019.

-The maximum stay for scholars in the Research Scholar or Professor categories currently is three years.
+The maximum stay for scholars in the Research Scholar or Professor categories currently is five years.
 The maximum stay for short-term scholars is six months.

 Scholars must receive authorization from International Scholar Services before leaving UTSA in order to transfer to another institution.